JackKelly/hypergrib/README.md

 The ultimate dream is to be able to train large machine learning models directly from GRIBs on cloud object storage, such as the petabytes of GRIB files shared by the [NOAA Open Data Dissemination](https://www.noaa.gov/nodd) (NODD) programme, [ECMWF](https://www.ecmwf.int/en/forecasts/datasets/open-data), and others.

+## Goals
+- Allow users to lazily open petabyte-scale NWP datasets from their laptop with a single line of code: `xr.open_dataset`.
+- Create and constantly update metadata for the main public NWP datasets (so users don't have to do this themselves).
+- Performance: low latency and high bandwidth.
+A VM with a 200 Gbps NIC should sustain 20 gigabytes per sec from cloud object storage.
+- Computational efficiency and "mechanical sympathy" with cloud object storage
+- Scale to datasets with _trillions_ of GRIB messages
+- Integrate with xarray
+- Integrate with virtualizarr.
+See [VirtualiZarr/Add hypergrib as as a grib reader #238](https://github.com/zarr-developers/VirtualiZarr/issues/238)
+- [ ] Benchmark!
+See recent discussion on "[Large Scale Geospatial Benchmarks](https://discourse.pangeo.io/t/large-scale-geospatial-benchmarks/4498/2)" on the Pangeo forum.

-Why does `hypergrib` exist?
+## Why does `hypergrib` exist?
 At least to start with, `hypergrib` is an experiment (which stands on the shoulders of giants like `gribberish`, `kerchunk`, `Zarr`, `xarray`, `VirtualiZarr` etc.).
 The question we're asking with this experiment is: How fast can we go if we "cheat" by building a _special-purpose_ tool focused on reading multi-file GRIB datasets from cloud object storage.
 Let's throw in all the performance tricks we can think of.
 And let's also bake in a bunch of domain knowledge about GRIBs.
 We're explicitly _not_ trying to build a general-purpose tool like the awesome `kerchunk`.
 If `hypergrib` is faster than existing approaches, then maybe ideas from `hypergrib` could be merged into existing tools, and `hypergrib` will remain a testing ground rather than a production tool.
 Or maybe `hypergrib` will mature into a tool that can be used in production.

 Reading directly from GRIBs will probably be sufficient for a lot of use-cases.

+## Some read patterns will never be well-served by reading directly from GRIBs
-On the other hand, there will definitely be read-patterns which will never be well-served by reading from GRIBs (because of the way the data is structured on disk).
+There are read-patterns which will never be well-served by reading from GRIBs (because of the way the data is structured on disk).
 For example, reading a long timeseries for a single geographical point will involve reading about one million times more data from disk than you need (assuming each 2D GRIB message is 1,000 x 1,000 pixels).
 So, even if you sustain 20 gigabytes per second from GRIBs in object storage, you'll only get 20 _kilobytes_ per second of useful data!
 For these use-cases, the data will almost certainly have to be converted to something like Zarr.
 (And, hopefully, `hypergrib` will help make the conversion from GRIB to Zarr as efficient as possible).

 (That said, we're keen to explore ways to slice _into_ each GRIB message... e.g. some GRIBs are compressed in JPEG2000, and JPEG2000 allows _parts_ of the image to be decompressed.
 And maybe, whilst making the manifest, we could decompress each GRIB file and save the state of the decompressor every, say, 4 kB.
 Then, at query time, if we want a single pixel then we'd have to stream at most 4 kB of data from disk.
 Although that has its own issues.).

+## More info about `hypergrib`
+For the planned design, please see [design.md](https://github.com/JackKelly/hypergrib/blob/main/design.md).

-For more info, please see [this blog post](https://openclimatefix.org/post/lazy-loading-making-it-easier-to-access-vast-datasets-of-weather-satellite-data).
+For more info on the background and motivation for `hypergrib`, please see [this blog post](https://openclimatefix.org/post/lazy-loading-making-it-easier-to-access-vast-datasets-of-weather-satellite-data).

-## Planned features
-- [ ] Parse `.idx` files (starting with the GEFS NWP).
-- [ ] Read all `.idx` files to get a list of coordinate labels for each dimension.
-Submit many GET requests at once.
-Record if/when coordinates change (e.g. when the NWP is upgraded an more ensemble members are added - see https://github.com/JackKelly/hypergrib/discussions/15).
-- [ ] Algorithmically generate filenames of `.idx` files from coord labels.
-- [ ] Given a user query (expressed as integery index ranges for each dimension), convert to coord labels, and generate a list of `.idx` files to load.
-- [ ] Submit GET requests in parallel for those `.idx` files.
-- [ ] See [`design.md`](https://github.com/JackKelly/hypergrib/blob/main/design.md) for more tasks.
-- [ ] Schedule the network IO to balance several different objectives:
-  - [ ] Keep a few hundred network request in-flight at any given moment (user configurable).
-(Why?
-Because the [AnyBlob paper](https://www.vldb.org/pvldb/vol16/p2769-durner.pdf) suggests that is what's required to achieve max throughput).
-  - [ ] Consolidate nearby byterange requests (user configurable) to minimise overhead, and reduce the total number of IO operations.
-- [ ] Integrate with xarray
-- [ ] Integrate with virtualizarr.
-See [VirtualiZarr/Add hypergrib as as a grib reader #238](https://github.com/zarr-developers/VirtualiZarr/issues/238)
-- [ ] Benchmark!
-See recent discussion on "[Large Scale Geospatial Benchmarks](https://discourse.pangeo.io/t/large-scale-geospatial-benchmarks/4498/2)" on the Pangeo forum.

 ## Name
 `hypergrib` uses "hyper" in its mathematical sense, like [hypercube](https://en.wikipedia.org/wiki/Hypercube) (an n-dimensional cube).
 Oh, and it's reminiscent of a very cool record label, too :)